 Should You Start Mining Bitcoin?

-One of the many things that makes Bitcoin different to traditional currency forms is that central banks can’t just print more of it when they want to.
-This virtual, digital currency obviously doesn’t exist in a physical form, so the notion of printing is a bit redundant anyway.
-If you’re a bit of a Bitcoin geek you might describe the creation of the Bitcoin currency as a way of discovering treasure, but the more conventional term for this process is mining.
+One of the many things that make Bitcoin different to traditional currency forms is that central banks can’t just print more of it when they want to.
+This virtual, digital currency doesn’t exist in a physical form, so the notion of printing is a bit redundant anyway.
+If you’re a bit of a Bitcoin geek, you might describe the creation of the Bitcoin currency as a way of discovering treasure, but the more conventional term for this process is mining.

 What is Bitcoin Mining?